-The survey revealed that the Ceylor collection is the most valuable collection is the Main Library.
+The survey revealed that the Ceylon collection is the most valuable collection in the Main Library.
 The majority of Library users in the University community use the Ceylon collection.
-Proper awareness about artifacts, microforms, special collection available in the Ceylon Collection has to be regularly carried out to maximize their use.
+Proper awareness about artifacts, microforms, special collections available in the Ceylon Collection has to be regularly carried out to maximize their use.